-Israeli agents were believed to be responsible for both incidents.
+Israeli agents were believed responsible for both incidents.

-In early 1981, the only question remaining for Begin was when to launch the attack on the reactor.
-Several times the operation was postponed when members of Begin’s cabinet voiced their concerns over how the U.S. would react to the attack.
+By early 1981 the only question remaining for Begin was when to launch an attack on the reactor.
+The operation was postponed on more than one occasion when members of Begin’s cabinet voiced concerns over how the U.S. would react to the attack.

-For his part, Begin expected a sharp reaction from Washington, perhaps even a U.S. vote to condemn Israel in the U.N.
+For his part, Begin expected a sharp reaction from Washington, perhaps even a U.S. vote to condemn Israel in the UN.
 But, he thought, it would all be so much window-dressing.
-Ronald Reagan was the American president, not Jimmy Carter, and Begin regarded Reagan and his secretary of state, Alexander Haig, as warm friends of Israel.
+Ronald Reagan had defeated Jimmy Carter the previous November, and Begin regarded President Reagan and his secretary of state, Alexander Haig, as warm friends of Israel.

-It was now the spring of 1981, and as he braced himself for the final decision to strike at Iraq, Begin faced yet another obstacle.
-He had informed Labor party leader Shimon Peres of the plan to bomb the reactor, and Peres, predictably, was vigorously opposed to the idea.
-So Begin knew the operation would bring strong reaction not only from the outside world, but from within Israel as well.
+As winter turned to spring, Begin began bracing himself for a final decision to strike at Iraq.
+He’d informed Labor party leader Shimon Peres of the plan to bomb the reactor.
+Peres made clear his opposition to the idea.
+Begin now knew the operation would bring harsh reaction not only from the outside world but from within Israel as well.

-Clouding the situation even further, Israelis would be heading to the polls in just a few weeks.
-Begin, up for reelection, was locked in an extremely tight race with Peres and feared he would be accused of staging the raid as an election ploy.
+Adding to his uncertainty, Israelis would be heading to the polls in just a few weeks.
+Begin was locked in an extremely tight race with Peres and feared he would be accused of staging the raid as an election ploy.
 But he had an even greater fear – one that convinced him of the need to act before the election and a possible Peres victory.

 Begin summoned his cabinet to his home in Jerusalem.
 “Welcome, my friends,” he greeted the assembled group.
 “At this very moment our planes are approaching Baghdad.”

-“Baruch Hashem (Praise G-d),” Begin exclaimed.
+“Baruch Hashem,” Begin exclaimed.
 “What wonderful boys we have.”

 The U.S. reacted much the way Begin thought it would.
-The Reagan administration voted to condemn Israel in the U.N., and a few F-16’s scheduled for shipment to Israel were held back a few weeks.
+The Reagan administration voted to condemn Israel in the UN, and several F-16s scheduled for shipment to Israel were held back a few weeks.
 At the same time, President Reagan called Begin to assure him of his continued support.

 Begin survived the international firestorm of criticism and went on to win reelection.
 His defense of the raid was blunt and emotional.